These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 This caused much conflict because the Zulu had strong patriarchal village government systems so they fought against the British but couldn't win because of the small strength they possessed.
 Finally, after much of the Zulu area had been given to the British the Zulu people decided as a whole that they didn't want to be under British rule and in 1879 war erupted between the British and the Zulu.
 Though the Zulu succeeded at first they were in 6 months conquered by the British who exiled the Zulu Kings and divided up the Zulu kingdom.
 In 1906 another Zulu uprising was lead and the Zulu continue to try to gain back what they consider to be their ancient kingdom.

 The AmaZulu believe that they are the direct descendants of the patriarch Zulu, who was born to a Nguni chief in the Congo Basin area.
 In the 16th century the Zulu migrated southward to their present location, incorporating many of the customs of the San, including the well-known linguistic clicking sounds of the region.
 During the reign of King Shaka (1816-1828), the Zulu became the mightiest military force in southern Africa, increasing their land holdings from 100 square miles to 11,500.
 Shaka was followed by Dingaan, who tentatively entered into treaties with English colonizers.
 Mpande was the next King.
 He allowed the British extensive control over his peoples.
 By the time he died in 1872, the Zulu had had enough of the English invasion.
 Cetewayo, Mpande's replacement, tried vainly for six years to avoid a confrontation with the British, yet in 1879 war erupted.
 Although the Zulu initially experienced some success, the British army eventually prevailed.
-In less than six months, Cetewayo was exiled to England, and the Zulu kingdom was divided to the British advantage.
-The last Zulu uprising against European domination was lead by Chief Bombatha in 1906.
-In recent times, Chief Gastha Buthelezi has doubled as the political leader of the Zulu, and the head of the Inkatha Freedom Party, leading the fight against Apartheid and the ANC, demanding a voice for his people who are more than three million strong.

 RELIGION: The Zulu believe in a creator god known as Nkulunkulu, but this god does not interact with humans and has no interest in everyday life.
 Therefore, most Zulus interact on a day to day level with the spirits.
 In order to interact with the spirits the Zulu must use divination to interact with the ancestors.
 All misfortune is a result of a evil sorcery or offended spirits, nothing just happens because of natural causes.
 Zulu people perform ceremonial sacrifice of animals in a similar way to Muslim and Jews.